 How can modifications affect your car insurance?

-Modifications that change the look and performance of your vehicle can be considered to create a greater risk of you having an accident and a greater risk of your car being stolen.
+In an insurer’s eyes, modifications that change the look and performance of your vehicle may be considered to create a greater risk of you having an accident and a greater risk of your car being stolen.
+They may also bump up the costs for the repair or replacement of your car.
+This means that depending on your insurer and the modifications you make, you may end up paying a higher premium.

 This way, your insurer can let you know if those modifications are covered by your current policy or if you will have to change your cover.

-It is also important to note that you generally stand a better chance of getting a more affordable insurance quote if your car has been professionally modified, compared to doing the modifications yourself.
+It is also important to note that you generally stand a better chance of getting a more affordable insurance quote if your car has been professionally modified, compared to if you do the modifications yourself.

 Is your modification legal?

-Before modifying your car, it pays to check that the makeover you’re planning is legal.
-It is best to find out your relevant state or territory’s vehicle standards and modifications guidelines.
+Before modifying your car, it pays to check that the makeover you are planning is legal.
+Relevant state or territory’s vehicle standards and modifications guidelines can often be found on the state or territory transport department website.

 - Loud exhaust systems

-- Tinted windows that are darker than what is legally required in your state or territory
+- Tinted windows that are darker than what is legally permitted in your state or territory

 - Non-compliant modifications to the engine, including supercharged or turbocharged engines